 Also, the calibration system will assign a crossover value that mostly depends on the ability of your speakers to produce bass.

-When the distance, size, and crossover settings are done then the receiver will balance the volume level of each individual speaker relative to your seating position to ensure that each speaker has the proper level regardless of how close or far away the speakers are relative to each other.
+When the distance, size, and crossover settings are set up, then the receiver will balance the volume level relative to your seating position to ensure that each speaker has the proper level regardless of how close or far away the speakers are located.

 Then you realize that somehow now you need to run the oxygen-free speaker cables inside the wall.